 Down East Wood Ducks Game Notes - at Delmarva

-After falling in the first two games of the series, the Down East Wood Ducks look to get back in the win column against the Delmarva Shorebirds, tonight at 7:05 p.m.
-The Woodies will turn to RHP Florencio Serrano (1-0, 1.96) and Delmarva will hand the ball to RHP Noah Denoyer (5-3, 3.02)
+The Down East Wood Ducks look to stay in the win column after a 12-1 win last night against the Delmarva Shorebirds.
+The series continues tonight at 7:05 p.m.
+The Wood Ducks will hand the ball to RHP Mason Englert (4-3, 4.41) and Delmarva will turn to RHP Houston Roth (6-1, 3.25).

 SWIPER KEEP SWIPING!: Being fast and loose on the base paths has been the secret to their success.
 When the Wood Ducks steal a base, they are 38-22 on the season.
-Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (180) .
-Jayce Easley (43), Luisangel Acuña (27), and Dustin Harris (20) lead the way for the Wood Ducks as their three primary and best base stealers.
-Every member of the roster this season has at least one stolen base.
+Currently, the Wood Ducks are the top team in all of MiLB in stolen bases (183) .
+Jayce Easley (43), Luisangel Acuña (27) lead the way for the Wood Ducks as their two primary and best base stealers.

 THERE'S NO PLACE LIKE HOME: With their doubleheader sweep last night, the Woodies are .500 or better at home for the first time since May 13th when they won the first two games against the Carolina Mudcats.

 COOLING OFF: The pitching staff wrapped up the month of July with a 14-14 record and a 5.99 ERA.
 In 231.1 innings, they allowed 176 runs, and they were outscored 184-166.
-The Wood Ducks have started off August with an 0-2 record and a team ERA of 3.86.
-Although they are only being outscored 9-6, the Woodies are hitting just .169.
+Last night, the Woodies demolished Delmarva for their first win in August.
+They are now 1-2 in August with a team ERA of 2,.49.

 MIRROR MIRROR ON THE WALL, WHAT'S THE FAIREST JERSEY OF THEM ALL?: The Wood Ducks have plenty of jerseys to choose from when they take the field.
 Currently they have a 25-19 road record and are 18-17 at home.
 When they suit up in their camo jerseys, the Wood Ducks have an 18-16 record overall, with a 3-4 record at home.
 Their green jersey has the best winning percentage (.611) with an 11-7 record this season.
 Down East has played ten games in specialty jersey's and are 6-4.
 As the Avocados Luchadores, they are 2-2 and are 1-1 as the Collard Greens at home this season.

 ROLLER COASTER RIDE: After a great start to the season, the Woodies saw inconsistent play through June and most of July.
-Down East played .500 baseball in the month of July, going 14-14.
-They posted a team ERA of 5.99 and they have started off the month of August 0-2 and have posted a team batting average of .169.
-They also have a team batting average of .188 (3-16) w/RISP.
+Down East played .500 baseball in the month of July, going 14-14 with a team ERA of 5.99.
+After their first win in August, the Woodie are now 1-2 with a 2.49 ERA.
+With their 12-1 win last night, Down East is outscoring their opponents 18-10 through three games in August.

 • Discuss this story on the Low-A East League message board...